 Can I pay with a credit card in Holbox?

 Holbox is a small island, and not all services are readily available at times.
 While many restaurants and businesses accept credit cards, some don’t.
-Many local tour operators accept only cash, so you need to have some Pesos in Holbox.
+Many local tour operators accept only cash, so you need to have some Pesos.

 Is there an ATM in Holbox?